satheesh-dev/Devops-Task-1/README.md

 This is a minimal Node.js app with a GitHub Actions pipeline that:
 - Installs dependencies
 - runs tests
-- Builds and pushes a Docker image to DockerHub.
+- Builds and pushes a Docker image to DockerHub

 ## Run Locally